-By this time, they'd had A Taste Of Honey, encountering cannabis often.
-In 1961, the band went to Hamburg, where they were introduced to Preludin, a German stimulant, commonly known as 'ludes'.
+By this time, they’d had A Taste Of Honey.
+In 1961 the band went to Hamburg for the second time, and were introduced to Preludin, German stimulants commonly known as ‘Prellies’.

-Throughout the psychedelic wave of the 60s, however, drugs left lasting damage on some members, most notably Lennon, who 'suffered quite significant psychological damage' towards the latter half of the decade, whereafter he fell into heroin addiction.
+Throughout the psychedelic wave of the 60s, however, drugs left lasting damage on some members, most notably Lennon, who ‘suffered quite significant psychological damage’ towards the latter half of the decade, when he used LSD extensively and fell into heroin addiction.

 The Beatles’ manager, Brian Epstein, who became a heavy user of pills and alcohol, struggled with personal demons and eventually succumbed to an accidental but fatal sedative overdose in 1967.

-Perhaps born out of this tragedy, in spite of it, Goodden says 'drugs certainly allowed The Beatles to think differently'.
+In spite of this tragedy, Goodden says ‘drugs certainly allowed The Beatles to think differently’.